 Of course tapas and sangria are the first things you think about when you picture Spain, so be sure not to miss out on consuming copious amounts of both!
 Bide Bide located near Plaza Del Parque do amazing tapas.

-Bon Profit in Plaza Del Parque do amazing food and wine at an amazing price and somewhere we consider a must eat, the lamb shank, fried squid and aioli are to die for – just stay away from the deserts!
+Bon Profit in Plaza Del Parque do amazing food and wine at great prices and is somewhere we consider a must eat.
+The lamb shank, fried squid and aioli are to die for and the restaurant was recommended to su by a local.
+Be sure to get there early though as it does get quite busy later on in the night and don’t let the chilled out exterior put you off!

 Plaza Del Parque is surrounded by great food and drink spots, stake out a seat at one of the bars with a litre of Sangria and watch the world go by.